 Mid-way through the round the physically stronger Mancini bulled Frias to the ropes and both unloaded, and again it was Frias briefly stunning the challenger, this time with the right hand.
 Mancini then forced a clinch but it was Arturo who was winded from the frenetic pace and looking for a breather.
 Instead he got a series of thunderous left hooks to the face, the last one putting him on the canvas, hard.

-The champion beat the count but he was tired and hurt and Mancini forced him to the ropes and battered him with both hands, throwing 25 unanswered punches.
-Frias was either too tired or too stunned to force a clinch and after absorbing a series of flush head shots he gave the referee little choice but to stop the match with just six seconds left in the round.
+The champion beat the count but he was tired and hurt and Mancini forced him to the ropes and battered him with both hands, throwing twenty-five unanswered punches.
+Frias was either too tired or too stunned to force a clinch and after he absorbed a series of flush head shots the referee had little choice but to stop the match with just six seconds left in the round.
 Afterwards Frias and his people would wonder aloud why he wasn’t given a chance to recover and carry on in round two, but when you stand there and just take shots, you can’t fault the referee.
+And so it ended, one of the greatest opening rounds of all-time and the fulfillment of Ray Mancini’s lifelong dream.

 “I thank God for the strength and power he gave me to win this title,” declared Mancini afterwards.
 “Art stung me early and I was hoping to just get through the round.
 But when I got him on the ropes I just kept throwing punches until the referee stopped it.”